gawjustine/GoFlow_Cart_Capacity_Tracker/README.md

 You will then have to download the code onto your Pico.
 Click "Save as" and select "Raspberry Pi Pico".
 Ensure that you rename your file to ````main.py````, as the Pico will ignore the code otherwise.

-Hardware setup will look something like this.
-Refer to the Pico datasheet for the pins, and ensure that the GP pins that you are connecting your led to are the correct ones.
+_Wiring Diagram: Note the parallel resistor setup used to brighten the LEDs_
 ![Image](https://github.com/user-attachments/assets/acaacd66-80d2-45ad-b981-70662c52152a)

-Note: We used two 300 ohm resistors in parallel for each led to decrease resistance and brighten lights.
+> [!TIP]
-Whatever resistors you decide to you are up to you and the capacity of your led lights.
+> **Important:** Refer to the Pico datasheet for pinouts.
+Ensure your LEDs are connected to the correct GP pins as defined in your code.

 ### Usage
 1. Download all files and allocate ensure that all libraries are installed.